spencerwooo/onedrive-vercel-index/README.md

 - Deepen the study of the original version of the code and strive to implement the function with environment variable key names that do not start with `NEXT_PUBLIC_`, to improve security.

-- Close the OAuth authentication pathway after completing the OAuth authentication, or optimize the OAuth authentication process, and strive not to leak the values of `USER_PRINCIPLE_NAME`, `clientId`, and `obfuscatedClientSecret`.
+- Close the OAuth authentication pathway after completing the OAuth authentication, striving not to leak the values of `USER_PRINCIPLE_NAME`, `clientId`, and `obfuscatedClientSecret`.

+> It has been preliminarily achieved, but further verification is needed to determine whether the related security risks have been removed.

 - Redesign the LOGO.
 The contrast of the original LOGO is too low, and it is not consistent enough with the style of other icons and fonts on the page.